-For issued or modified warrants that meet all of the criteria for equity classification, the warrants are recorded as a component of additional paid-in capital at the time of issuance.
-For issued or modified warrants that do not meet all the criteria for equity classification, the warrants are recorded at their initial fair value on the date of issuance, and each balance sheet date thereafter.
+For issued or modified warrants that meet all of the criteria for equity classification, the warrants are required to be recorded as a component of additional paidin capital at the time of issuance.
+For issued or modified warrants that do not meet all the criteria for equity classification, the warrants are required to be recorded at their initial fair value on the date of issuance, and each balance sheet date thereafter.
 Changes in the estimated fair value of the warrants are recognized as a non-cash other income or expense on the consolidated statements of operations.

-(g) Revenue Recognition
+(f) Revenue Recognition

-The Company creates customized precision milled intraoral devices.
+The Company creates customized precision milled intra oral devices.
 When devices are sold, they include an assurance-type warranty guaranteeing the manufacture of the product in accordance with the prescription for a period of 3 years from the date of sale.